Skip to content

 C++ Handler → Bridge → Python MCP.
 Stable, extensible, and easy to add your own custom tools.

-Supports the latest Unreal Engine with Nanite, World Partition, Enhanced Input, and more.
+The same plugin runs on both Unreal Engine 5.7 and 5.8 — Nanite, World Partition, Enhanced Input, Lumen/MegaLights, and more.

 Embedded Terminal